 18. Visit Bude castle

 19. Play table tennis or pool in our games room

 Bude Cleaner Seas Project

 Here at Wooda we working hard to keep the quality of our bathing water in Bude as high as possible.
-We are involved with the Bude Cleaner Seas Project - a project taking place in Bude, engaging with the local community to address the factors that contribute to poor bathing water quality.
-The project started in 2013 and since then, it has been very successful, with Widemouth Bay winning a Blue Flag award at the beginning of this year, and Summerleaze and Crooklets being awarded impressive Seaside Awards for their water quality.
+We are involved with the Bude Cleaner Seas Project - a project that has been taking place in Bude, engaging with the local community to address the factors that contribute to poor bathing water quality since 2013.
+The project has been hugely successful, with two of Bude's beaches among the six beaches in Cornwall with Blue Flag awards.
+Widemouth Bay has won a Blue Flag award for many years, and Crooklets Beach has just been awarded its Blue Flag again recently.

 There are many steps you, as a visitor, can take in helping us maintain the quality of the bathing water to make your holidays in Bude much more enjoyable.
-Some of these things include not putting fats down the sink and not flushing sanitary items down the toilet, along with simply picking up your litter from the beach when you leave so it doesnt get washed into the sea.
-In 2016, we will be providing more information on the actions that you can take whilst on holiday here at Wooda, but in the meantime, the links below provide information on the Bude Cleaner Seas Project and the Beach Awards.
+Some of these things include not putting fats down the sink and not flushing sanitary items down the toilet, along with simply picking up your litter from the beach when you leave so it doesn't get washed into the sea.
+You can even participate in a 2 minute beach clean too!
+The links below provide information on the Bude Cleaner Seas Project and the Beach Awards.

 Read more about Bude Cleaner Seas Project